foundriesio/docs/source/reference-manual/linux/toolchain.rst

 Customizing the Default Toolchain
 ---------------------------------

-When using the clang toolchain we have the ``toolchain-clang`` override that can be used to do the customization and this will only take effect when clang is in use.
+When using the clang toolchain, we have the ``toolchain-clang`` override.
+This can be used to do the customization, and will only take effect when clang is in use.
-All of these customizations can be placed in the factory by changing the file ``conf/machine/include/non-clangable.inc``, from ``meta-subscriber-overrides``.
+All of these customizations can be placed in the Factory.
+Once again, do this by changing the file ``conf/machine/include/non-clangable.inc``, in ``meta-subscriber-overrides``:

 .. prompt:: text